ahnguyen17/CompassAI/memory-bank/activeContext.md

 ## Next Steps
 - Update `progress.md`.
+- Trigger a new Netlify build to confirm the `react-icons` module error is resolved.
 - Continue UI refinement for `ChatPage.tsx` if any further specific changes are requested.
 - Test `ChatPage.tsx` functionality thoroughly.
 - Present the completed UI redesign and TypeScript error resolution efforts to the user.